Last Updated on

-I’m excited to share a recipe today for Gluten-Free Chocolate Pumpkin Brownies.
-I might even venture to say these brownies are guilt-free because of my sneaky substitution of pumpkin puree for most of the oil in the original recipe.
+You’re going to love these Gluten-Free Chocolate Pumpkin Brownies.
+These healthy brownies are guilt-free because of my sneaky substitution of pumpkin puree for most of the oil in the original recipe.

 These brownies are made from a mix so it literally takes all of 2 minutes to get them into the oven:

 My friends at NOW Foods sent it to me to try (full disclosure: this is a sponsored post; all opinions are my own):

 The ingredient list is 100% gluten-free, using brown rice flour, tapioca flour, and flax seed meal instead of wheat.
 You check out the whole line of certified gluten-free mixes, grains, and other products from Living NOW here.

 The directions on the box are to add water, 1 egg, and 2/3 cup of canola oil to the mix.
 What I did instead was to use dairy-free milk for creaminess, one egg (feel free to use a chia-egg to make them vegan), 1 tablespoon of coconut oil, and 1 cup of pumpkin puree.
 You’ll see my substitutions in the recipe below.